atishay/atishay.github.io/content/blog/8-deep-1/index.md

 ## What is an image?
 The question for you - mathematically - What is an image?
 An image is a set of pixels.
 A pixel is a box of color.
 A 1 megapixel image contains 1 million pixels.
 Now what is a pixel - A pixel is a set of three colors - Red, Green and Blue.
 Remember your art classes - Primary Colors.
 All colors can be made by mixing by various amounts of these primary colors.
 Due to the way computers are designed each color is represented by a number between 0-255.
 No other reason - just limitations of the machine.
 So a 1 megapixel image would be 3 million numbers between 0 and 255.
-Now thinking a mathematical equation with 3 million number is a little two difficult.
+Now thinking a mathematical equation with 3 million number is a little too difficult.
 So instead let us put them in a variable `X`(we will later see how `X` is 3 billion numbers).

 ## Basic Mathematics
 Now with the `X` we just defined, we need an equation to find `y` given `X`.
 Lets start with the simplest equation possible.